andrlikp/Image-Scene-Text-Data-Generator/Image_dataset_download/readme.md

 This folder can help you get required ammount of images.

-Open and execute in Jupyter Notebook.
+First DOWNLOAD and EXTRACT dataset, then execute file "dataset_extraction_and_download.py" or "dataset_extraction_and_download.ipynb", they are same.
+Codes use threading.
+Adjust number of downloaded images at last line in main().
+Default is 6000.

 Download link for dataset.